ComPWA/tensorwaves/docs/install.rst

     pip install -e .

-That's it, now you're all set to :doc:`help develop the project <contribute>`!
+That's it, now you're all set to :doc:`help develop the project <develop>`!

 Step 3: Test the installation